alerner1/raceyou/README.md

   * make sure flash[:errors] and flash[:success] show up as appropriate and redirects make sense ^ MOSTLY DONE
   * validations
+  ^ will work on these as soon as final versions of models are in

   * assigned to A: button to sign up for a race should change to removing yourself from the race if you've already signed up